As an Amazon Associate I earn from qualifying purchases.

 - 1/3 cup cilantro, chopped

-Return the breast meat to the pot and add the chickpeas.
+- Return the breast meat to the pot and add the chickpeas and the xoconostle, if using.
 Simmer gently 10 minutes.
 Add salt to taste.

-Serve everyone and put our avocados, lime wedges and cilantro for everyone to add as they wish.
+- Serve everyone and put out avocados, lime wedges and cilantro for everyone to add as they wish.

 Nutrition information is automatically calculated, so should only be used as an approximation.